 This US-based web hosting provider offers loads of different hosting-related products, from domain names to dedicated servers.
 Let me quickly go over their large catalogue.

 - Domain names: Although they are not the cheapest domain name registrar, you can buy domain names directly from Bluehost.
-They start at $17.99 a year at renewal.
+They start at $18.99 a year at renewal, add $15 a year if you need domain privacy enabled.
 A personal all-time favorite of mine for domain names is Namecheap as it’s cheaper and easier to manage.

 - Shared hosting: Unless you are managing a really large project or you need to geek around with your server’s configuration, a shared hosting plan is the one you ought to consider.
 Think of this as sharing a flat; you’ll share a server (flat), but you’ll have your own hosting space (room) - cheaper but noisier.
 At Bluehost their shared prices go from $9.99 to $28.99 per month.

-- WordPress hosting: Bluehost has a WordPress focused hosting service.
+- WordPress managed hosting: Bluehost has a WordPress focused hosting service.
 It’s optimized for WordPress sites and comes with several perks like a staging area.
-It’s a bit pricey as it starts at $29.99 a month, more expensive than SiteGround‘s ($14.99), and other cheap WordPress hosting services.
+It’s a bit pricey as it starts at $24.95 a month, more expensive than SiteGround's ($14.99), and other cheap WordPress hosting services.

 - VPS: A Virtual Private Server is something in between a shared hosting and a dedicated one (read below).
 You’ll share a server with other clients, but there's a (virtual) wall between your projects and theirs.
 This type of hosting is recommended for those needing special server configurations (e.g. using a particular programming language).
 VPS hosting plans go from $29.99 to $119.99 a month at Bluehost.

 - Dedicated servers: Adequate for those websites that generate tons of traffic and/or need a top-performing server.
 You can think of this as having your own house; no neighbors or roommates to bother you.
-Dedicated hosting plans start at $124.99 per month.
+Dedicated hosting plans start at $124.99 per month up to $209.99

 These are the most important hosting related products that Bluehost offers.
 I was surprised to see that they don’t have cloud hosting services.